christine99x/MasterCourseProject/README.md

-# Lists of Course Projects at Leiden University
+# Lists of Course Projects
 The course projects that Xinyue participated in for master's courses at LIACS.

 * [Introduction to Deep Learning (IDL)](#introduction-to-deep-learning-idl)